 Cannabis is still illegal under federal law.
 You might want to hire a good law firm with extensive experience in the industry.

 Our business professionals are experts in the field of cannabis dispensary licensing.
 Let us help you get the ball rolling if you plan on opening a medical marijuana business in Florida.
-Call Piotroski Law today.
+Call Piotroski Law today at 305-363-1711 or visit us online to schedule a consultation with a Miami drug possession attorney.
+Our team is ready to answer your questions about drug possession charges, evaluate your case, and build a defense to help you fight the charges if you had trouble setting up your medical marijuana business.